Azure/ALZ-PowerShell-Module/docs/wiki/Upgrade-Guide.md

 - The upgrade process does not support the scenario where you have made any changes to the deployed bootstrap or starter modules via git or the VCS system.
 If you run the upgrade it will overwrite your changes or fail.
 - The upgrade process does not support breaking changes to major version of bootstrap or starter modules.
 If there is a breaking change, it will likely result in a destroy and re-create as part of the Terraform plan for the deployment.
 In most cases this may not be a problem, but you should validate prior to accepting the plan.
-- If changes are made to the starter module as part of the upgrade, you will have to disable brach protection rules in the VCS system in order the update to succeed.
-To do this, you will need to navigate to the branmc protection rules in the VCS system and disable them.
+- If changes are made to the starter module as part of the upgrade, you will have to disable branch protection rules in the VCS system in order the update to succeed.
+To do this, you will need to navigate to the branch protection rules in the VCS system and disable them.
 The apply will see that they have been disabled and re-apply them for you automatically.

 ## Upgrade Process